Seyfor-CSC/JnThackaton2025/Infra Stream/AzureVirtualDesktop/Challengers/07 - Insights & Operations.md

-# Challenge 05 - Insights & Operations Hackathon
+# Challenge 05 - Insights & Operations

 ## Overview
 In this challenge you will configure Insights to monitor the health of your AVD environment.
 On top of that you will get familiar with some basic AVD operations.